Staycie/Staycie/README.md

 An aspiring Full-Stack Developer.
 ---------------------------------

-* ⚡  I'm an IT student
+* ⚡  I'm an IT grad
 * 🌍  I'm based in Philippines
 * 🧠  I'm currently learning React.js